Yotsuei/ClearConverse/README.md

 You'll also need a Hugging Face account and API token for accessing the required AI models.

+## Models

+This project uses speech recognition and separation models to process audio:

+### Local Fine-tuned Models

+For our specific research implementation, we use:
+- Custom fine-tuned Whisper model for transcription
+- Custom fine-tuned RESepFormer model for speech separation

+These fine-tuned models are stored locally and are not included in this repository.

+### Using Your Own Models

+You can use your own fine-tuned versions of these models by:
+1. Placing your model files in the `back/models/` directory
+2. Updating the model paths in the backend configuration

+### Fallback to Pre-trained Models

+If no custom models are provided, the application will automatically download and use the pre-trained versions of:
+- Whisper from OpenAI
+- RESepFormer from SpeechBrain

+Note that performance may vary depending on which models are used.

 ## Getting Started

 ### Clone the Repository